JohnAskew/igapa2/README.md

 # igapa2
 Igapa with multi source data pull - Jira or from DB.

+# Usage
+## Automation - using the config files to drive connectivity.

+**_config.py** - holds the DB connection string parameters (db, port, user, pw, schema).

+**config_admin.ini** - Among other things, holds the JIRA credentials if you are extracting CSV from JIRA ticket.

+### Execution example:
+_pull data from database and visualize_ > python igapa.py

+_pull data from JIRA using ticket EXA-28727_ > python igapa.py 28727

 # Subroutines and Tools
 **_config.py** - Database connectivity parameters such as credentials.